Cheoljong of Joseon

-Cheoljong was a great-great-grandson of Yeongjo of Joseon.
-Before ascending the throne, he lived in poverty; even after becoming the king, he had little political influence, and political power was held mainly by the Andong Kim clan, the family of Queen Sunwon.
-The monopoly of the Andong Kim clan's power caused nationwide corruption, resulting in a mass series of peasant revolts in southern Joseon in 1862.
-He died in 1864 without an heir, and was succeeded by a distant relative, Gojong.
+Cheoljong was a great-great-grandson of King Yeongjo.
+He grew up in poverty; even after becoming king, he had little political influence, and the power to govern was held mainly by the Andong Kim clan, the paternal family of Queen Sunwon.
+The Andong Kim clan's monopoly caused nationwide corruption, resulting in a series of peasant revolts in southern Joseon in 1862.
+As Cheoljong's sons all died in infancy, he was succeeded by a distant relative, Gojong.